atul-g/dodge_the_ammo/README.md

 ![graph](https://github.com/atul-g/dodge_the_ammo/blob/master/avg_reward.png)

 ## Running the files:
-You can run the episodes.py file to start the learning of the Agent.
-The env.py file consists of the Agent, Villain classes and the Q-table was also initialized here.
+You can run the `episodes.py` file to start the learning of the Agent.
+The `env.py` file consists of the Agent, Villain classes.
+The Q-table was also initialized there.

-## Resources:
+## References:
 https://youtu.be/G92TF4xYQcU